-The Henderson County Planning Board has been discussing the draft text amendments for several meetings and appointed a subcommittee to review the Table of permitted and Special Uses as recommended by the RRAC.
-At its meeting on December 19, 2013, the Planning Board voted unanimously to send forward a favorable recommendation on the draft LDC and Minimum Housing Code text amendments (TX-2013-02).
+The Henderson County Planning Board has been discussing the draft text amendments for several meetings.
+The Planning Board made a motion at its January 16, 2014 meeting to send forward a favorable on the recommendations draft LDC and Minimum Housing Code Text Amendments as modified.